Caffeine Calculator

 Frequently Asked Questions

-Caffeine has a half-life of about 5 hours in most adults.
+Caffeine has a half-life of about 5 hours in most adults [4].
 This means that after 5 hours, half of the caffeine you consumed will still be in your system.
 It typically takes about 10 hours for caffeine to be completely eliminated from your body.
+For more detailed information about how genetics affect this process, check out our article on caffeine metabolism and genetics.

-Yes, caffeine can significantly affect sleep quality and duration.
+Yes, caffeine can significantly affect sleep quality and duration [2].
 Consuming caffeine within 6 hours of bedtime can reduce total sleep time by more than 1 hour.
 It's recommended to avoid caffeine at least 6 hours before bedtime.
+For comprehensive strategies on managing caffeine and sleep, read our guide on how to enjoy coffee without insomnia.

-The half-life of caffeine is approximately 5 hours in healthy adults.
+The half-life (or half time) of caffeine is approximately 5 hours in healthy adults [4].
 This means that after 5 hours, half of the caffeine you consumed will still be in your system.
 The half-life can vary based on factors like age, liver function, and pregnancy.

 - Age: Older adults metabolize caffeine more slowly